 - a.
 Construction.
-Targets are to be constructed so the frame is made from the smallest size wood practical and projectiles are able to easily penetrate the target face backing. - b.
+Targets are to be constructed so the frame is made from the smallest size wood practical and projectiles are able to easily penetrate the target face backing.
+The target area within the frame should be of the smallest practical size, consistent with competition scoring requirements, to reduce the effects of wind on the structure.
+No stainless steel fixtures are to be used on any part of the frame or target as these may increase the risk of injury to markers within the gallery. - b.
 Target Line.
 Targets may only be displayed using the Loughnan cantilever design target frames located in the markers gallery. - c.
 Extreme Left and Right Target Positioning.
-Due to current non-compliant earth features, targets are not to be positioned for engagement any further left than target number 04 and any further right than target number 48. - d.
+Targets are not to be positioned for engagement any further left (north) of target lane 01 and any further right (south) of target lane 50. - d.
 Target Heights.
 To ensure ricochet inducing surfaces are predictable and where possible kept at a minimum, the cantilever target mechanism automatic back-catches are to be operational and correctly used by markers during all NRANZ and WRA live firing activities.
-Targets are to be displayed so that the target centres are at: - (1) 0.97m above the top of the mantlet during firing from 300yds, 300m mounds. - (2) 1.27m above the top of the mantlet during firing from 500yds, 600yds, 800yds, 900yds and 1,000yds mounds. - e.
+Targets are to be displayed so that the target centres are at: - (1) 1.27m above the top of the mantlet during firing. - e.
 Spacing.
 The minimum spacing between targets is to be not less than 3.6m measured from the target centre to the centre of the adjacent target(s). - f.
 Moving Targets.
-The engagement of moving targets on Seddon Range is prohibited. - 50.
-Target Support Leg Strength Checking.
-Due to the target support legs receiving projectile strike when in the raised position, which may then break during windy conditions that may put marker personnel operating within the gallery at risk, each target support leg that is to be used to hold targets for an activity are to be inspected by the CBO prior to live firing commencing as to the below: - a.
-Checking Criteria.
-Target support legs are to be checked for excessive damage or those that have received 10 or more projectile strikes within any 200mm length of the leg is to be identified and removed from use and entered into the NRANZ monitoring and testing regime. - b.
-Any target support leg re-entering service after passing a 140kg load test will be checked and retested regularly as more strikes or damages occur. - c.
-Any target support leg exceeding the load testing weight of 140kg without breaking may continue to be used. - d.
-NRANZ will keep a record of tests carried out. - 51.
-Marker Personnel Safety.
-The use of manual targets requires marker personnel to operate each target that is being engaged.
-To provide the required safety for marker personnel in the gallery during live firing on Seddon Range, the following is to be adhered to:
+The engagement of moving targets on Seddon Range is prohibited.

+57. Target Support Leg Strength Checking.
+Damage can be caused to target support legs due to projectile strike.
+This damage can cause structural weakness to the leg dependent on the number and location of strikes.
+The risk of leg breakage is increased on the occasion of high winds whilst the targets are raised.
+In order to mitigate these risks the following actions are to occur: